mobify/mobify-code-style/css/sass-lint/readme.md

 `npm install -g mobify-code-style`

-Note that the above npm install commands shouldn't need 'sudo' if you are using NVM (as recommended in the Adaptive.js docs)
+Note that the above npm install commands shouldn't need `sudo` if you are using NVM (as recommended in the [Adaptive.js docs](http://adaptivejs.mobify.com/v2.0/docs/install/))

 Follow the steps below for your preferred text editor.